 IRS Tax Refund Schedule

 Update: The IRS has issued a tax refund delay alert.
-There is approximately a one week delay for some taxpayers who filed their 2011 taxes to get your tax refund in 2012.
+There is a delay for some taxpayers who filed their taxes to get your tax refund.
+For more detailed information on the updates, see the IRS tax refund delay.

 Share your results: Poll: How Long Did it Take to Get Your Tax Refund?